Best Gmail Organization Hacks

 You can create as many Gmail accounts as you want and for free, so there's absolutely no reason not to have multiple Gmail accounts to separate personal and work emails.
 Gmail even comes with an incredibly useful feature that gives you a unified inbox for managing multiple email accounts, called Multiple Inboxes.

-All Gmail users enjoy 15 GB of free storage space.
-With so much space for emails and attachments, it doesn’t really make sense to delete each and every email just to keep your inbox clean.
+All Gmail users enjoy 25 GB of free storage space.
+With so much space for emails and attachments, it doesn't really make sense to delete emails in bulk to keep your inbox clean.
 Instead, you should use the Archive feature, which basically hides emails from your inbox without deleting them.
 You can still view all archived email by clicking on the All Mail label located in the menu on the left.

 To archive an email message in Gmail: